Leonardo-Cyber-Security/multilanguage_Leonardo_Services/docs/en/PaaS.md

 - Simplify DevOps workflows by automating database management tasks.
 - Integrate easily with other cloud services (analytics, AI, APIs, etc.).

 The service is offered per DB instance.
-Each instance consists of:
+Each instance with replication consists of:

 - 4 vCPUs
 - 16 GB of RAM
-- 500 GB of Storage (with replication).

 #### Features and Advantages